wavingtowaves/robcrystalornelas/README.md

 ### Hi there 👋

-My name is Rob Crystal-Ornelas and I'm a postdoc at Lawrence Berkeley National Lab.
-At Berkeley Lab, I work for an environmental data repository and help to foster communities around data and metadata standard adoption.
-See a recent **Open Access** paper about my work in the journal [*Earth & Space Science*](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021EA001797).
+My name is Rob Crystal-Ornelas and I'm a data science postdoc at Lawrence Berkeley National Lab.
+At Berkeley Lab, I work for an environmental data repository and help to foster communities around data and metadata standardization pipelines.

+I recently published an **Open Access** paper about my work in the journal [*Earth & Space Science*](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021EA001797).

 - 💻 I’m currently working on community data standards and meta-analysis of environmental data.
 - 🌱 I'm learning how to write a collaborative paper entirely using GitHub (see below).